 Compare Rates from Other Top Lenders with One Free Application

-Wells Fargo products are certified student loans offered to support students and families in need.
+Wells Fargo student loans offer support to students and families in need.
 Wells Fargo student loans can help pay for many of the costs of college including tuition, books, housing, a laptop, and much more.

 Wells Fargo offers private loans to a variety of students.
 These include undergrads, grad students, med school students, and law school students.
 Also, parents can directly take out home equity loans or Wells Fargo K-12 loans to help pay for their child’s education.

-If you’re a qualified borrower, Wells Fargo college debt at considerably low interest rates.
-Interest rates start at 4.10% and go up to as high as 11.26%.
 The interest rate depends mainly on credit worthiness.
-The better you’re credit is, the better interest rate you will receive.
+The better your credit is, the better your interest rate will be.
 In addition, Wells Fargo offers competitive fixed and variable interest rates.
 Variable interest rates may change over time whereas fixed rates are guaranteed to stay the same but are usually higher.

 Wells Fargo educational loans offer a variety of benefits.
 Some of theses include making no payments until after 6 months of graduation, no application, origination, or early repayment fees, and even the chance to reduce loan costs with interest rate discounts.